 HIV treatment can't cure HIV, but it can help people with HIV live longer, healthier lives and protect their partners by stopping HIV transmission once the viral load is undetectable.

-Find out more about HIV treatment from the Terrance Higgins Trust.
+Find out more about HIV treatment from the Eddystone Trust.

 Without effective HIV treatment, the virus can attack and weaken your immune system.
 The long term impact of this is that you're likely to become vulnerable to illnesses (for example, heart attack, stroke and some cancers) and infections that you would otherwise have been able to fight off.